miguel-silva/react-marksome/README.md

 ## Commands

 This project was bootstrapped with [TSDX](https://github.com/formium/tsdx).
-Check the docs for more info on the commands.
+Check its docs for more info on the commands.

 ### Storybook

-Run inside another terminal:

 ```bash
 npm run storybook